kjw/supercheck/README.rst

 must be classes that declare arbitrary methods.
 The property must have a name beginning with ``prop_``, must be static, must be public and must return a boolean.
 A property should return true it it holds for the given arguments.
 If it does not hold, it should return false.
+Properties may declare to throw exceptions.
+However, a test run will halt if a property throws an exception.

 Executing a test run
 =================================================================================